mackieks/thundervolt/hardware/README.md

 Kindly note that the graphics on the fMask layer are artwork for aesthetic purposes.
 Please do NOT edit any of the fMask apertures on the board, or remove any thin soldermask webs.
 Thank you!
 ```

+If JLC tries to upcharge you for the soldermask artwork, push back.
+The artwork requires zero additional work or intervention on their part.
+Feel free to reference my Thundervolt Lite order number if necessary: **Y118-2549677A**

 ### Thundervolt 1

 Recommended board fabrication specs for **Thundervolt 1** (JLCPCB).
 Thundervolt 1 is a high-spec PCB.
 Please read this entire section so you understand the fab requirements.